Natural Resources Education

 - Teacher professional development opportunities

-- Citizen science surveys of birds, insects, and other wildlife
+- Community science surveys of birds, insects, and other wildlife

 We are grateful for support from the Clean Water, Land and Legacy Amendment; Capitol Region Watershed District; Cities Connecting Children to Nature partners; Minnesota Historical Society; Cargill; and REI.